-I designed three icons with an issue card.
-The three icons are used to hide, dismiss, and synonym.
+I designed three icons, which are used to hide, dismiss, and check synonym.
 The hide-an-issue would allow users to reopen the issue, which solves the users’ pain points.
 The Dismiss-an-issue is in the proximity place. it is easy for users to find the functions and take action.

 - As a UX product designer, we should always speak for our users.
 We’re the few people in a meeting stand for our users.
 When the business requirements conflict with user requirements, we should stand for our users and speak for them.